Stenton (mansion): History

 Stenton was named for Logan's father's Scottish birthplace, and was built between 1723 and 1730 on 511 acre as the country seat of James Logan, who was recognized in his lifetime as "a universal man in the Renaissance tradition."

 Logan arrived in Philadelphia in 1699 as William Penn's secretary.
 He went on to occupy pivotal roles in the governance of colonial-era Province of Pennsylvania for five decades, including mayor of Philadelphia, chief justice of the province's Supreme Court, and acting governor of the province.
 He assembled one of the best libraries in colonial America, discovered the vital role of pollen in the fertilization of corn (an achievement that caused Linnaeus to consider him "among the demigods of science"), and amassed a fortune in the fur trade.

 The building is of red brick, with blackened headers.
 The roof atop its 21/2 stories is hipped.

 Following Logan's death in 1751, Stenton was inherited by his son, William Logan (1717–1776), who chose to live in Philadelphia for most of the year and used it predominantly a summer residence.
 William Logan also built the kitchen and added many fine furnishings.

 Following William's death in 1776, Stenton was inherited by his son, George Logan (1753–1821), a physician and later U.S. senator.

 The house was part of Battle of Germantown in 1777.
 Both Continental Army general George Washington and British General Lord William Howe used it as a headquarters.

 George Logan married Deborah Norris (1761–1839), a noted diarist and historian for whom Sally Wister's Journal was written in 1781.

 20th century

 The mansion remained in the hands of the Logan family until 1910, when it was acquired by the City of Philadelphia.

 Museum

 Stenton is now open as a historic house museum and is part of the Germantown Historic District.
-The house is considered one of the nation's best still-standing examples of 18th century American Georgian architecture.

 In January 1965, in recognition of the house's historical value and notability, Stenton was designated a National Historic Landmark.
 The mansion lends its name to nearby Stenton Park and Stenton Avenue.
 The village of Stanton, New Jersey in Readington Township, New Jersey also borrows its name from the mansion.